Low threshold, high ceiling – this is the guiding principle behind our curriculum .

 To achieved this we have a shared approach to Teaching and Learning

-Our Curriculum meets the aims of The National Curriculum of England and Wales and we have carefully sequenced learning in each subject so that every child at Eleanor Palmer builds knowledge lesson on lesson, term on term and year on year until they leave us at the end of Year 6.
-Our Subject Verticals show how this progression is planned and how connections are made.
+We have sequenced learning in each subject so that every child at Eleanor Palmer builds knowledge lesson on lesson, term on term and year on year until they leave us at the end of Year 6.
+Our Subject Verticals show how this progression of knowledge is planned and how connections are made.

 Our topic approach means that classes study one subject-based topic more deeply for a term, building diverse cultural capital and an impressive body of knowledge.
 Three termly topics are geography-based, history-based or science-based, and include enriching visits and visitors.
 For example, Year 4 has a history-based topic in the Autumn: Romans in Britain.
 Our Topic Map gives an overview.

-For each topic, we share key concepts and knowledge with the children, and we call these knowledge organisers EP Collectables… because they will collect three each year as they progress through the school.
-To ensure the children remember what they have been taught, assessing their progress, we have regular low-stakes quizzes based on these Collectables.
+For each topic, we share key concepts and knowledge with the children in knowledge organisers .
+To ensure the children remember what they have been taught and make connections with prior learning, we have regular low-stakes quizzes based on these.

-We have a strong commitment to creativity, and aim to make every child’s learning vivid, real, engaging and memorable, providing challenges that encourage their development in all areas.
+We have a strong commitment to ensuring children create and innovate, and engage with their world.
+We aim to make every child’s learning vivid, real, engaging and memorable, providing challenges that encourage their development in all areas.